Report: Drugmakers, distributors under federal opioid probe

 The Wall Street Journal first reported the investigation Tuesday, citing unnamed sources familiar with the probe.

-In filings with the U.S. Securities and Exchange Commission dating back as far as February in one case, some of the companies have disclosed that they have received federal subpoenas from the U.S. Attorney’s Office in Brooklyn.
+Johnson & Johnson and Teva both said in statements that their drug monitoring practices complied with the law.

+“In fact, monitoring data shows that the company’s opioids were rarely diverted or abused,” Johnson & Johnson said.

-Most of the companies named in the report are also defendants more than 2,000 civil lawsuits filed by state and local governments alleging their drug promotion and distribution practices contributed to an opioid crisis that has been linked to more than 400,000 deaths in the U.S. since 2000.
+All the companies except New Jersey-based generic drugmaker Amneal are also defendants in more than 2,000 civil lawsuits filed by state and local governments alleging their drug promotion and distribution practices contributed to an opioid crisis that has been linked to more than 400,000 deaths in the U.S. since 2000.
+The deaths include those related to prescription opioids as well as illegal ones such as heroin and illicitly made fentanyl.

+One of the key claims in those lawsuits is that companies violated the Controlled Substances Act by failing to report and stop shipments of suspicious drug orders.

+In two cases this year, criminal versions of those claims surfaced in cases involving smaller distribution companies.
+In New York, Rochester Drug Cooperative paid $20 million and entered into a deferred prosecution agreement.
+And in Ohio, Miami-Luken and two of its executives face similar charges — which the now-defunct company denies.